fasettostephen/SessionsApp/README.md

 ##  :white_medium_square: Scope

 This **Xamarin Workshop** was created for the [**The Portuguese National Meeting of IT Students (ENEI)**](http://enei.pt/) by [Sara Silva](https://twitter.com/saramgsilva) which original content is avaible [here](https://github.com/saramgsilva/XamarinWorkshop).
 With the goal to extend it to the global community, [Sara Silva](https://twitter.com/saramgsilva) and [Allan Pead](https://twitter.com/adpead) are creating this repository to create a Xamarin Community Workshop as a white brand which the main goal is to any developer or user group costumize it to theirs events.

-:warning: At this moment it is a clone from the original and it will be redraw to remove all about the 1010 ENEI event.

 ##  :white_medium_square: Abstract

-In this [Xamarin Workshop](https://enei.pt/eventos/xamarin/), you will learn what's Xamarin and its products, how to create mobile cross-platform applications, using Xamarin for Android, iOS and Windows.
-You will learn the two most used patterns in this kind of applications and at the end you will create your own Sessions App.
+In this **Xamarin Workshop**, you will learn how to create a Xamarin Forms app, which main goals are:

+- Create a Sessions App from the scratch using XAML;
+- Apply the Abstraction pattern;
+- Apply the MVVM pattern;
+- Integrate with Azure App Services;
+- Integrate with Azure Notification Hubs;

 ## :white_medium_square:  Requirements